logecolib/attach-detach-folder-to-home/README.md

 ...
 ```

+Then I run the script for it to:
+  - backup my current home files for each folder and file present on cloud Personal folder
-Then I run the script to backup my current files, copy them into Personal folder, and replace the home files with symlinks pointing to Personal folder.
-It can be detached.
+  - copy current home files into cloud Personal folder
+  - replace home files and folders with symlinks pointing to cloud Personal folder

+Automate everything!